The heavy compiler collection for Pure Data patches. Updated to python3 and additional generators

 Some examples are built for the major operating systems (Linux/Windows/MacOS) in various formats (LV2/VST2/VST3/CLAP).
+AU format will only compile on MacOS.

 Each exposed parameter will automatically generate a slider in the plugin interface.